LabyMod/labymod4-api-wiki/docs/pages/addon/setup/first-steps.md

 First you'll need a Java IDE, as of now we only support
 <a href="https://www.jetbrains.com/idea/download/" target="_blank">IntelliJ IDEA</a>.
-Then download JDK (Java Development Kit) 17 if you haven't already and install it.
+Then download and install the JDK (Java Development Kit) 17 if you haven't already.

 Now